arsari/AnalyticsMobile/README.md

     <p><em>Figure 1 - AnalyticsMobile App Screenshot</em></p>
 </div>

+Before we start with the playground set up and back end, we should already have a Firebase project created and Google Analytics 4 mobile data stream.
+Having them created and configured will facilitate the use of the playground as a data source for the tools.

 This Android Mobile App is in JAVA programming language with the following Project Structure:

 - Project
-  - Android Gradle Plugin Version: 8.1.2
+  - Android Gradle Plugin Version: 8.2.0
-  - Gradle Version: 8.0
+  - Gradle Version: 8.2
 - Modules
   - Properties
     - Compile SDK Version: 34
     - Source Compatibility: $JavaVersion.VERSION_11
     - Target Compatibility: $JavaVersion.VERSION_11
   - Default Config
+    - Application ID: com.arsari.analyticsmobile
+    - Version Code 310240115
+    - Varsion Name: 3.10.240115
     - Target SDK Version: 34
     - Min SDK Version: 24
 - Built Variants